renatomarinho/laravel-page-speed/README.md

 # Laravel Blade Minify

-### Simple package to minify HTML on demand and reduces more than 35% file size.
+### Simple package to minify HTML output on demand which results on a 35%+ optimization.

 ## Instalation is easy